-- One (1) Differential line for 110kV line bay; - One (1) micro-processor Bay Control Unit (BCU) for 110kV line bay as per specification in this document; - One (1) micro-processor Bay Control Unit (BCU) for 110kV Transformer bay as per specification in this document; - Key-lockable selector switch for control positions LOCAL-OFF-REMOTE (may be included in BCU);

-- Five (5) micro-processor Bay Control Unit (BCU) as per specification in this document. (the protection functions are included within this BCU,s); - One (1) Differential Transformer; - Set of material such as panel, wiring, terminals, etc;
+- One (1) Differential line for a T-off substation for four end communication - One (1) micro-processor Bay Control Unit (BCU) for 110kV Transformer bay as per specification in this document. - Key-lockable selector switch for control positions LOCAL-OFF-REMOTE (may be included in BCU) - Five (5) micro-processor Bay Control Unit (BCU) for 30kV switchgears as per specification in this document. - One (1) Differential Transformer - Set of material such as panel, wiring, terminals, etc.